 Altidore finally put the U.S. ahead in 73rd minute off Fabian Johnson’s pass.
 He nearly added to his tally five minutes later when he got the ball in space on the right flank and cut inside at the top of the box, but his shot targeted for the lower corner was tipped wide by Valladares.

 Both sides had chances as the match came to a conclusion, but failed to test the opposing keepers the rest of the way.

 The U.S. returns to action on July 5th with a friendly against Guatemala at Qualcomm Stadium in San Diego, Calif.

 Sean Donahue serves as an editor and staff writer at New England Soccer Today.
 He has been covering the New England Revolution since 2002 for various publications.
 He has covered four MLS Cups, in addition to covering various international matches, including World Cup Qualifying and the CONCACAF Gold Cup.
 He has done freelance work for the Associated Press and ESPN Boston.

-In 2014, Sean co-hosted New England Soccer Weekly on AM 1510 WMEX in Quincy.
-He hosted Revolution Recap, a weekly radio program covering the New England Revolution and U.S. Men's National Team from 2005-2008.
+Sean co-hosts New American Game, a soccer talk radio show from 10am to noon on WMEX AM1510.
+He previously hosted Revolution Recap, a weekly radio program covering the New England Revolution and U.S. Men's National Team from 2005-2008.
 He is a member of the North American Soccer Reporters.
-Sean can be reached at firstname.lastname@example.org or on Twitter @SeanLDonahue
+Sean can be reached at email@example.com or on Twitter @SeanLDonahue